The Wombats launch mobile game inspired by ‘This Car Drives All By Itself'

-The Wombats have teamed up with Be-Games to create a first-of-its-kind Music Video Game inspired by ‘This Car Drives All By Itself’.
+The Wombats have teamed up with Be-Games to create a first-of-its-kind music video game inspired by ‘This Car Drives All By Itself’.

 - READ MORE: The Wombats – ‘Fix Yourself, Not The World’ review: bold brushstrokes and modernist melody